Scholarly Project Subcommittee

 Scholarly Project Subcommittee contact details

-Members’ term of office is for two (2) x three (3) year terms.
+Members’ term of office is for 2 x 3 year terms.

-The Scholarly Project Subcommittee meets annually, for one day, usually in the month of November.
-Teleconference meetings may be scheduled as and when required and the duration of these meetings (should they occur) will vary.
+The Scholarly Project Subcommittee meets bi-annually for 1 day, usually in the months of March and October.
+Videoconference meetings may be scheduled as and when required and the duration of these meetings (should they occur) will vary.